pixee/docs/docs/installing.md

 # Installing

+Pixeebot is available as a GitHub App on the [GitHub Marketplace](https://github.com/apps/pixeebot/).
+We provide a free tier offering that can be installed on any public or private repository.
+This is a great way to get started with Pixeebot and see how it can help to harden and secure your code.

 To install Pixeebot, visit our [GitHub App page](https://github.com/apps/pixeebot/).
 From there, click **Install** (or **Configure**) and follow the prompts from GitHub.
 You'll be directed to your Pixee dashboard once the installation process is complete.

+## Pixeebot on Premises

+Pixeebot can be deployed on-premises for organizations that require additional security or compliance measures.
+To learn more about Pixeebot on-premises solutions, please [contact us](https://pixee.ai/demo-landing-page).

+Also [contact us](https://pixee.ai/demo-landing-page) if you need solutions for other SCMs like GitLab, Bitbucket, etc. We are continuously working on expanding our offerings and have a roadmap for support.

+## Tool Connections

+Pixeebot can provide fixes "out of the box" for Java and Python repositories.
+But you'll get the most value out of Pixeebot by [connecting it to your existing code scanning tools and services](/code-scanning-tools/overview).
+This will allow Pixeebot to provide more accurate and relevant fixes for your codebase.

 ## Repository access